-This paper was written with the aim of putting forward a first sketch of a mathematical framework which should allow us to discuss the possibility of artificial agents to be fully capable of making meaning of their surrounding world.
-In order to obtain this, we recommend the use of Peircean semiotics as the main theory to ground the concepts of representation and meaning, and provided a mathematical abstraction of this theory with the aim of making viable the creation of such meaning machines.
+This paper was written with the aim of putting forward a first sketch of a general mathematical framework which should allow us to discuss seriously the possibility of artificial agents to be fully capable of understanding their surrounding world, acquiring a comprehension of it.
+In order to obtain this, we preconize the use of Peircean semiotics as the main theory to ground the concepts of representation and understanding.